"""Bairstow root-finding specialized for autocorrelation (palindromic) polynomials.

 def initial_autocorr(coeffs: List[float]) -> List[Vector2]:

-:param coeffs: Polynomial coefficients from highest to lowest degree
+:param coeffs: Polynomial coefficients in descending order

 Examples: